-Ooplasmic transfer is an experimental fertility technique that
+Ooplasmic transfer, also known as cytoplasmic transfer, is an experimental fertility technique that

 involves injecting a small amount of ooplasm from eggs of